roman/Haskell-etc/README.md

 precedence it has on the configuration map.

-After this entry is defined in your spec, you must then call the `Etc.resolveFiles` function with the result of `Etc.readConfigSpec` as a parameter.
+After this entry is defined in your spec, you must then call the `System.Etc.resolveFiles` function with the result of `System.Etc.readConfigSpec` as a parameter.

 #### Why have more than one configuration file?